 Utilities are one of the single largest line items in a typical campus operations and maintenance (O&M) budget, costing millions of dollars every year.
 Whether you're looking for ways to stabilize tuition, or seeking additional resources for core campus initiatives, energy management and cost reduction is a constructive place to start.

-By applying sustainable design and construction practices, and implementing predictive service and maintenance programs, Trane has helped higher education institutions save 10 to 20 percent on utility costs annually for new buildings; 15 to 30 percent for renovated buildings.
+By applying sustainable design and construction practices, and implementing predictive service and maintenance programs, Trane has helped higher education institutions with energy management, resulting in savings of 10 to 20 percent on utility costs annually for new buildings; 15 to 30 percent for renovated buildings.

 Virtually any action taken to reduce operating costs by reducing energy spending is a sound financial decision.
 Energy conservation measures (ECMs) implemented by Trane can literally transform an operating budget—producing short- and long-term cost savings to free up dollars for better use.

 Opportunities to reduce energy are abundant on most campuses where buildings are typically over five years old.
 Compared to indoor climate control systems that are just a few years old, current high efficiency chillers, rooftop units, air handlers and other building systems from Trane use significantly less energy to operate.

 A campus-wide energy audit conducted by Trane engineers can help you identify the best opportunities to reduce energy costs.
 Our professional engineers use industry-leading Trace™ 700 energy modeling software, a valuable tool that has been identified by the U.S. Green Building Council as an acceptable tool for measuring energy use for LEED® building accreditation.